 Instagram shadow ban!

 I repeated the test with a few more posts, hashtags, and accounts, to make sure that this wasn’t just a glitch.
 The repeated tests showed the same results — I am definitely shadow banned.
+You can do this same Instagram shadow ban check yourself from a different account than your own (that isn’t following you).
+There are a number of online tools that promise to do this check for you, but they’ve been found to be inaccurate.
+Test it yourself manually to know for sure.

 To recap, Instagram has eliminated my ability to use hashtags but provided me with no notice of doing so.
 My posts appear normally to me and my existing followers, but anyone who isn’t following me will never see my posts in a hashtag index, limiting the growth and exposure of my account, and thus my business.